Food conglomerate Starday raises $4M – TechCrunch

-Forward Foods, Starday, a healthy and sustainable food products company, raised $4 million in seed funding to take on “big food” incumbents.
+Starday, a healthy and sustainable food products company, raised $4 million in seed funding to take on “big food” incumbents.

 Equal Ventures and Slow Ventures co-led the round and were joined by Haystack, Great Oaks Venture Capital, XFactor Ventures, ABV and a group of angel investors.